-Any individual or entity (including a non-registered entity such as clinical or diagnostic laboratories that possess BSAT contained in a specimen presented for diagnosis or verification) must immediately notify FSAP of each theft, loss, or release.
-Entities must also notify appropriate federal, state, or local law enforcement agencies in the case of a theft or loss.
-All thefts or losses must be reported, even if the BSAT is subsequently recovered and/or the responsible parties are identified.
+Any individual or entity (including non-registered entities such as clinical or diagnostic laboratories that possess BSAT contained in a specimen presented for diagnosis or verification) must immediately notify FSAP of each theft, loss, or release.
+Entities are to provide a list of federal, state, or local law enforcement agencies that were contacted, or are intended to be contacted, in the case of a theft or loss.
+All thefts or losses must be reported to FSAP, even if the BSAT is subsequently recovered and/or the responsible parties are identified.